Skip to content

 One estimate said it would take a whole year and 67 ships to clean up just 1% of the visible Great Pacific Garbage Patch.

 Either way, the cleanup operation is taking a lot of investment, time, energy and resources.
 At the same time, we’re still contributing to the swathes of plastics entering our seas.
 The Great Pacific Garbage Patch is just one site where ocean waste gathers because of gyres.
-These gyres are circular currents which pull all the waste together and can also be found in the Indian Ocean and the Atlantic Ocean.
+Gyres are circular currents which pull all the waste together and can also be found in the Indian Ocean and the Atlantic Ocean.
 Plastic is not limited to these places but it is where it gathers and makes it easier to target.

 The Ocean Cleanup's eventual goal is to develop multiple System 03s in various ocean waste sites across the world, to remove 90% of floating ocean plastic by 2040.
 Ambitious!